-Well American company, Arundel, have come up with a nifty solution to taking your bike tools with you on your weekend ride without stuffing your pockets.
+Well American company, Arundel, have come up with a nifty solution to carrying your bike tools without stuffing your pockets.

 Called the Shameless Plug (this is not a shameless plug btw), Arundel have constructed a pair of bar end plugs to resemble a set of tools you would find on an average multitool which also fit neatly into the ends of your handlebars.

 Unlike some bar ends, these do not require tools to install or take out (which would make them redundant).
 Instead, they use a simple twist-to-tighten system so you can use them any time (as long as you don’t screw them too tight).

 Allowing you to store four tools easily, the system can be adjusted with a host of different size allen key heads on offer meaning you can customise your tool set up to fit your bikes needs without lugging around all the unnecessary kit.